Pekin Noodle Parlor

-Pekin Noodle Parlor (built 1909) is the oldest continuously operating Chinese restaurant in the United States, located in Butte, Montana.
-The restaurant was founded in its current location in 1911 by Hum Yow and Tam Kwong Yee.
-Along with the Wah Chong Tai Company mercantile building (1891) and the Mai Wah Noodle Parlor (1909), the Pekin Noodle Parlor represents one of the last surviving properties from the original Chinatown neighborhood in the Butte–Anaconda Historic District.
+Pekin Noodle Parlor (built 1909) was a long-operating Chinese restaurant located in Butte, Montana.
+The restaurant was founded in 1911 at the 117 South Main Street location by Hum Yow and Tam Kwong Yee.

+Along with the Wah Chong Tai Company mercantile building (1891) and the Mai Wah Noodle Parlor (1909), the Pekin Noodle Parlor was one of the last surviving properties from the original Chinatown neighborhood in the Butte–Anaconda Historic District.

-In 2023, the restaurant was named an American Classic by the James Beard Foundation.
+The restaurant was named an American Classic by the James Beard Foundation in 2023.
+After operating for 115 years, the owners announced the restaurant's closure in 2026 due to economic pressures.

 Background

 Placer gold mining in the late 19th century brought Chinese immigrants to Butte to work the mines.
 However, anti-Chinese sentiment stoked by labor unions later forced the Chinese out of the mining industry.
 They eventually settled in Uptown Butte in the 1880s, and opened businesses in a Chinatown neighborhood bordered by West Galena Street in the North, South Main Street in the East, West Mercury Street in the South, and Colorado Street in the West.
 "China Alley" became a thriving community which may have reached a population of 600 at its height.

 Even though attorney Wilbur F. Sanders successfully defended the Chinese people of Butte in Hum Fay, et al. v.
 Baldwin (also known as the Chinese Boycott Case), the majority of Chinese people left Butte after labor unions organized a sustained campaign of major boycotts of Butte's Chinatown lasting many years in the late 1890s.
 By 1940, only 92 Chinese people remained.